Skip to main content

 Sleeping bag

-Snugpak Sleeping Bag
+Snugpak Jungle Bag

 Sleeping bag liner (Optional)

-Sea to Summit “Reactor”
+Sea to Summit “Reactor

 Bivvi Bag – waterproof and breathable sleeping bag cover (Optional, recommended for wet weather)

 “Snugpak” Special Forces Bivvi’s are small and compact.
 Alternatively, find yourself an ex-army Goretex bivvi bag.
+Your bivvi bag should comfortably fit your sleeping mat and sleeping bag without compressing the loft.

-Snugpak Special Forces Bivvi
+Snugpak Special Forces Bivvi Bag

-Snugpak Special Forces Bivvi
+Snugpak Bivvi Bag XL

 Mosquito Net